Updated September 22, 2023

 For a digital detox, consider Arrieta.
 This small village on Lanzarote's north coast is a real hidden treasure, far removed from the tourist beat.
 The main attraction here is the traditional Canarian fishing harbor, where fishermen still unload their catch of the day every morning.
 Sample their hard work yourself in one of the town’s many seafood restaurants.

-During the day, make a beeline for the Blue Flag Playa de la Garita, where soft golden sand meets turquoise waters.
+During the day, make a beeline for Playa de la Garita, where soft golden sand meets turquoise waters.
 Or, for a more adventurous holiday activity, head just ten minutes up the coast to visit the Cueva de los Verde – a fascinating lava tube that stretches for miles.
 Entry is €10.